 In the late 60’s cyclamate salts, which were employed

-as an artificial sweetener in soft drinks and grouped as GRAS, began to be questioned.
-The outcome incited
+as an artificial sweetener in soft drinks and grouped as GRAS, began to be reconsidered.
+The outcome urged

 then President Nixon to instruct the FDA to reexamine all

 substances classified as GRAS.
-In 1997, the FDA declared that they did not
+In 1997, the FDA argued that they did not

-have enough resources to carry out all the insistence
+have proper resources to carry out all the demands

 that they were receiving for substances to be classified.